SteveBarnett/human-centred/_posts/2025-11-07-carousels.md

 ### Carousel isn't identified programmatically

-- Screen reader users won't be told about that it's a carousel
+- Screen reader users won't be told that it's a carousel
 - To fix it: wrap the carousel in a `role="region"`{: .attr} and give it an accessible name

 ### Carousel auto-plays and can't be stopped